npm/cli/docs/content/cli-commands/npm-dedupe.md

 Note that this operation transforms the dependency tree, but will never result in new modules being installed.

+Using `npm find-dupes` will run the command in dryRun mode.

 ### See Also

 * [npm ls](/cli-commands/ls)